Canonical $\beta$-extensions: Introduction.

-\paragraph{Notation and conventions.} The notation for local fields will be as follows: $F$ denotes a local field, $\mbf$ the residue field of~$F$, $F_n$ the unramified extension of~$F$ of degree~$n$ in some fixed algebraic closure~$\overline{F}$, and~$\mbf_n$ the residue field of~$F_n$.
+To keep this note concise we will not dwell for long on type-theoretic background but refer the reader to standard references such as~\cite{BKbook, BHeffective} for a detailed treatment of the theory.
+Our notation in this paper will mostly follow~\cite{InertialJL}.
+We let~$F$ denote a nonarchimedean local field, $\mbf$ the residue field of~$F$, $F_n$ the unramified extension of~$F$ of degree~$n$ in some fixed algebraic closure~$\overline{F}$ of~$F$, and~$\mbf_n$ the residue field of~$F_n$.
 The group of Teichm\"uller roots of unity in~$F$ is denoted~$\mu_F$.
-We write~$W_F$ for the Weil group of~$F$, $I_F$ for the inertia group and $P_F$ for the wild inertia group.
+We write~$W_F$ for the Weil group of~$\lbar{F}/F$, $I_F$ for the inertia group and $P_F$ for the wild inertia group.
 We normalize the Artin map $\Art_F: F^\times \to W_F^{\mathrm{ab}}$ so that uniformizers correspond to geometric Frobenius elements.
 If~$\sigma$ is a representation of~$W_F$, its twist by the unramified character of~$W_F$ sending a geometric Frobenius element to~$q^{-n}$ for~$n \in \bZ$ is denoted~$\sigma(n)$.
 This character for~$n = 1$ corresponds to the normalized absolute value of~$F$ under~$\Art_F$, hence we denote it by $w \mapsto |w|$.